Barbie or Burberry? Mattel says 'BRBY' trademark invites confusion

 The toymaker said in a Monday filing that the "BRBY" mark for Burberry clothing, bags and other products would mislead consumers into thinking they were associated with Mattel's Barbie dolls and related merchandise and would dilute its brand.

-Representatives for Mattel and Burberry did not immediately respond to requests for comment on the Monday filing, which trademark attorney Josh Gerben posted on social media on Wednesday.
+Representatives for Mattel and Burberry did not immediately respond to requests for comment on the Monday filing, which trademark attorney Josh Gerben, who is not involved in the case, posted on social media on Wednesday.

 Mattel said it uses its world-recognized "Barbie" mark in many fields outside of the popular dolls it introduced in 1959.
 It cited federal trademarks for products including clothing, jewelry and cosmetics, as well as a highly-publicized live-action "Barbie" movie opening next month.